-There’s another one of those skies I love so much.
+There’s that sky I love so much.

 I took a walk in the park and ran into a family festival with all kinds of food and this quite good Spanish rock band.
 A nice prelude to three nights of working on this blog until 4 am.